 20 Gloucester is located on the NW corner of Commonwealth and Gloucester, with 14 Gloucester to the north, across Alley 428, 284 Commonwealth to the south, across Commonwealth, 17 Gloucester to the east, across Gloucester, and 283 Commonwealth to the west.

-20 Gloucester (281 Commonwealth) was designed by Peabody and Stearns, architects and built in 1886 by Woodbury & Leighton, builders, for Charles Francis Adams, Jr., and his wife, Mary Hone (Ogden) Adams.
-He was an attorney and president of the Union Pacific Railroad.
-During the 1886-1887 winter season, they had lived at 261 Clarendon.
-They also maintained a residence in Quincy and then in South Lincoln.
+20 Gloucester (281 Commonwealth) was designed by Peabody and Stearns, architects and built in 1886-1887 by Woodbury & Leighton, builders, for Charles Francis Adams, Jr., and his wife, Mary Hone (Ogden) Adams.
+Mary Adams is shown as the owner on the original building permit application, dated February 15, 1886.

 Washington Thomas was an executive of the Standard Sugar Refinery, owned by his father, Joseph B. Thomas, and later would become president of the American Sugar Refining Company.
 A major investor in real estate, in 1895, he built The Marlborough apartment house at 416 Marlborough, and in 1898-1899, he built the Hotel Cambridge at 483-485 Beacon.

-During the 1900-1901 winter season, the Thomases lived elsewhere and 20 Gloucester was the home of rubber manufacturer Robert Dawson Evans and his wife, Maria Antoinette (Hunt) Evans.
-They previously had lived at The Westminster (southeast corner of St. James and Trinity Place).
-In the fall of 1901, Evans purchased to 17 Gloucester, across the street, and the Thomases once again were living at 20 Gloucester.
+During the 1900-1901 winter season, the Thomases were traveling in Europe and 20 Gloucester was the home of Robert Dawson Evans and his wife, Maria Antoinette (Hunt) Evans.
+They previously had lived at The Westminster (southeast corner of St. James and Trinity Place), and before that in New York City.
+They also maintained a home, Dawson Hall, in Beverly.

 Washington Thomas died in May of 1929.
 Caroline Thomas continued to live at 20 Gloucester until her death in May of 1939.
 From about 1936, she was joined there by Miss Helen S. Neil.